Roald Dahl: Repton School

-He was never seen as a particularly talented writer in his school years, with one of his English teachers writing in his school report "I have never met anybody who so persistently writes words meaning the exact opposite of what is intended."
-Dahl was exceptionally tall, reaching 6 ft 6 in in adult life.
-He played sports including cricket, football and golf, and was made captain of the squash team.
+Dahl was never seen as a particularly talented writer in his school years, with one of his English teachers writing in his school report, "I have never met anybody who so persistently writes words meaning the exact opposite of what is intended."
+He was exceptionally tall, reaching 6 ft 6 in in adult life.
+Dahl played sports including cricket, football and golf, and was made captain of the squash team.
 As well as having a passion for literature, he developed an interest in photography and often carried a camera with him.

 During his years at Repton, the Cadbury chocolate company occasionally sent boxes of new chocolates to the school to be tested by the pupils.
-Dahl dreamt of inventing a new chocolate bar that would win the praise of Mr Cadbury himself; this inspired him in writing his third children's book, Charlie and the Chocolate Factory (1964), and to refer to chocolate in other children's books.
+Dahl dreamt of inventing a new chocolate bar that would win the praise of Mr Cadbury himself; this inspired him in writing his third children's book, Charlie and the Chocolate Factory, and to refer to chocolate in other children's books.

-Throughout his childhood and adolescent years, Dahl spent the majority of his summer holidays with his mother's family in Norway.
+Throughout his childhood and adolescent years, Dahl spent most of his summer holidays with his mother's family in Norway.
 He wrote about many happy memories from those visits in Boy: Tales of Childhood, such as when he replaced the tobacco in his half-sister's fiancé's pipe with goat droppings.
 He noted only one unhappy memory of his holidays in Norway: at around the age of eight, he had to have his adenoids removed by a doctor.
 His childhood and first job selling kerosene in Midsomer Norton and surrounding villages in Somerset are subjects in Boy: Tales of Childhood.

 After school

-After finishing his schooling, in August 1934 Dahl crossed the Atlantic on the RMS Nova Scotia and hiked through Newfoundland with the Public Schools Exploring Society.
+After finishing his schooling, in August 1934 Dahl crossed the Atlantic on the RMS Nova Scotia and hiked through Newfoundland with the British Public Schools Exploring Society.

 In July 1934, Dahl joined the Shell Petroleum Company.
-Following two years of training in the United Kingdom, he was assigned first to Mombasa, Kenya, then to Dar es Salaam in the British colony of Tanganyika (now part of Tanzania).
-Dahl explains in his autobiography "Going Solo" that only three young Englishmen ran the Shell company in the territory, of which he was the youngest and junior.
+Following four years of training in the United Kingdom, he was assigned first to Mombasa, Kenya, then to Dar es Salaam in the British colony of Tanganyika (now part of Tanzania).
+Dahl explains in his autobiography Going Solo that only three young Englishmen ran the Shell company in the territory, of which he was the youngest and junior.
 Along with the only two other Shell employees in the entire territory, he lived in luxury in the Shell House outside Dar es Salaam, with a cook and personal servants.
 While out on assignments supplying oil to customers across Tanganyika, he encountered black mamba snakes and lions, among other wildlife.